L I N K E - N e w s l e t t e r , 2 0 0 2

 My repairs are so good that an untrained eye can't see where the repair went!
 The joints aren't welded like the original rings, they're butted.
 Since the rings I add are slightly thicker wire than the original rings, this is not a problem - the rings will stay closed.

 Got huge hands?
 A standard butcher's glove doesn't fit?
 Get it modified!
-Combine the low price of an robot-made glove with the custom fit of a hand-made glove - have me modify your ill-fitting glove.
+Combine the low price of a machine-made glove with the custom fit of a hand-made glove and have me modify your ill-fitting glove.
 I can take in or let out the fingers, the palm span, and the webbing between the fingers to let your glove fit *YOU*.
 Pricing is $10 for the first 40 rings I add, 25 cents/ring thereafter.

 Jerry Penner